May Birthstone

 Cleaning Your May Birthstone

-Infographic on how to clean an emerald ring
+tips for clean an emerald ring

 Because of an emerald’s relative fragility, they often appear in bezel settings to protect the edges.